Leslie8826/JAVA/BASICS/Project/README.md

  This program aims to represent a multiple-choice questionnaire.
- <br> First, the program asks the professor to enter the details
+ <br><br> First, the program asks the professor to enter the details
  about the mcq: number of questions, number of answers per  questions (assuming there will be the same number of answers for each question).
 <br><br>